inet-framework/docs/_sources/users-guide/index.rst.txt

 This manual is written for users who are interested in assembling simulations using the components provided by the INET Framework.
-(In contrast, if you are interested in modifying INET’s components or plan to extend INET with new protocols or other components using C++, we recommend the :doc:`INET Developer's Guide </developers-guide/index>`.)
+(In contrast, if you need to modify INET's components or plan to extend INET with new protocols or other components using C++, the :doc:`INET Developer's Guide </developers-guide/index>` is recommended.)

 .. only:: html